 Can I File a Lawsuit if My Child Was Injured Due to Poorly Maintained Playground Equipment at Their Daycare?

 Yes, if a daycare fails to maintain a safe environment, including playground equipment, they can be liable for negligence.
-Our lawyers specializing in daycare accidents can help determine the viability of your case, collect evidence, and pursue compensation for injuries and other damages.
+Our lawyers with a track record in daycare accident cases can assess your claim’s strength, gather supporting evidence, and pursue compensation for your child’s injuries and related damages.

 What if My Child Was Injured by Another Child at Daycare?
 Can I Still Sue the Daycare?